 These 6 Things Could Be To Blame for Sick Building Syndrome

-Winter is here, and so are the common colds, coughs, and sniffles.
-But if you notice that your symptoms only occur in a specific location, such as your office or apartment building, you may be suffering from sick building syndrome.
+It’s that time of year that many of us dread.
+Seasons are changing, and cool nights and warm days are moving in.
+It’s back to school for many, and suddenly there seem to be a lot more common colds, coughs, and sniffles.
+But if you notice that your symptoms only occur in a specific location, such as your office, school, or apartment building, you may be suffering from sick building syndrome.
 Sick Building Syndrome is a term used to describe buildings where occupants experience health issues and discomfort while inside, but feel better shortly after leaving.

-So what is in your office or workplace that’s making you sick?
+So what is actually in your office, workplace, or school that’s making you sick?
 Here are 6 of the most common offenders:

 1. MOLD SPORES, BLACK MOLD, AND LESS-FUN FUNGI